-What is the role of the VET Student Loans function?
+What is the role of the VET Student Loans Ombudsman?

-The VET Student Loans function was created to manage and investigate complaints about the VET FEE-HELP and VET Student Loans programs.
+The VET Student Loans Ombudsman was created to manage and investigate complaints about the VET FEE-HELP and VET Student Loans programs.

 We focus on investigating and resolving disputes between students and providers.

 - investigating complaints, making recommendations, and reporting on providers delivering education and training services under both VET Student Loans and VET FEE-HELP programs